rootwork/rootwork.org/hugo/content/blog/2013-02-26/index.md

 categories:
   - nonprofit technology
 tags:
-keywords: # For SEO.
-Generally a combination of categories and tags.
-  - nonprofit technology
-  - nptech
+  -
+keywords: # Extra keywords in addition to the above, for SEO.
   - Domain Registry of America
   - Domain Registry Services